cultuurnet/uit-documentatie/content/json-ld/latest/places/update-available-from.md

 **date in the future**

-In the example below, a date in the future is used, meaning that the place will not be published in the API until that date.
+In the example below, a date in the future is used, meaning that the place will not be published until that date.
 ```
 PUT https://io-test.uitdatabank.be/places/a848fe38-1008-404f-bade-e0e84e5f23ec/available-from
 Content-Type: application/ld+json;domain-model=Publish